-To create replace a part of the log message, define the string or regular expression to replace, the string to replace the original text (macros can be used as well), and the field of the message that the rewrite rule should process.
+To replace a part of the log message, you have to:

+- define a string or regular expression to find the text to replace - define a string to replace the original text (macros can be used as well) - select the field of the message that the rewrite rule should process

 Substitution rules can operate on any value available via macros, for example HOST, MESSAGE, PROGRAM, or any user-defined macros created using parsers (for details, see Chapter 12, Parsing and segmenting structured messages (p.
-180) and Chapter 13, Processing message content with a pattern database (p.
-185)).
+240) and Chapter 13, Processing message content with a pattern database (p.
+247)).
 The only exceptions are the FACILITY, SEVERITY, TAGS, and the date-related fields, which cannot be rewritten.
-As of syslog-ng 3.1, it is also possible to rewrite the structured-data fields of messages complying to the RFC5424 (IETF-syslog) message format.
+You can also rewrite the structured-data fields of messages complying to the RFC5424 (IETF-syslog) message format.
 Substitution rules use the following syntax:

 The type () and flags () options are optional.
 The type () specifies the type of regular expression to use; while the flags () are the flags of the regular expressions.
 For details on regular expressions, see Section 11.3, Regular expressions (p.
-176).
+237).